-Firmly entrenched as part of our cultural landscape, over the course of the last decade the month of May has gone from a period of encouraging radio to play more local tunes, to a 31 day celebration of homegrown talent across the length and breadth of the country.
+Firmly entrenched as part of our cultural landscape, the month of May has gone from a period of encouraging radio to play more local tunes, to a 31 day celebration of homegrown talent across the length and breadth of the country.

 Here at NZ Music Month HQ we can still remember back to the year 2000 when it all kicked off.
 There was plenty of great music being made but not enough people got to hear it, see it, or have it on their shelves.
 It's bloody marvellous to see how far things have come.